Jermaine Beal: 2015–16 season

-After his stint in Saudi Arabia, Beal returned to Perth in mid-May.
-While contracted, Beal was open to talks if rival clubs wanted to activate a buy-out clause in his deal.
+While contracted with the Wildcats for the 2015–16 NBL season, Beal was open to talks if rival clubs wanted to activate a buy-out clause in his deal.

 On October 25, Beal had a game-high 25 points and seven assists in a 106–99 win over the Illawarra Hawks in Wollongong.
 Back in Wollongong on November 11, Beal helped the Wildcats defeat the Hawks 99–96 behind a comeback effort capped off by a 31–13 fourth quarter run.
 He scored 14 of his then season-high 26 points in the final term, including 11 after being crossed-over and having his "ankles broken" by Hawks guard Kevin Lisch with just under seven minutes to play.
 He finished with six three-pointers.
 On November 18, he recorded a career-high nine assists in a 94–88 win over the Adelaide 36ers.
 On December 10, Beal scored 33 of his 40 points in the second and third quarters of the Wildcats' 113–83 win over Melbourne United.
 He was held scoreless in the opening term before hitting nine three-pointers over the next two quarters, finishing with 10-of-19 three-pointers for the game along with seven assists.
 His 10 three-pointers eclipsed the previous club record of eight set by himself, Ricky Grace, Anthony Stewart and Mike Ellis.
 He also became just the second player in NBL history to score 40 points in a game after going scoreless in the first quarter, and became the first Wildcat to score 40 points since teammate Shawn Redhage in 2007.
 In the Wildcats' following game three days later, Beal recorded 23 points and a career high-tying nine assists in an 87–69 win over the Sydney Kings.
-His impressive efforts in round 10 saw him enter NBL MVP discussions.
+His round 10 performances saw him enter NBL MVP discussions.